Gross-Hopkins Duals of Higher Real K-theory Spectra: Introduction

-Provided that $k_I-k_D+n-n^2$ is different from the periodicity of $E_n^{hH}$, the higher real $K$--theory spectrum $E_n^{hH}$ will detect $P_n$ as non-trivial.
+Provided that $k_I-k_D+n-n^2$ is not congruent to the periodicity of $E_n^{hH}$, the higher real $K$--theory spectrum $E_n^{hH}$ will detect $P_n$ as non-trivial.
 Here we determine $k_I$; to gain insight on whether $H$ detects $P_n$ in general, it remains to determine the more elusive shift $k_D$.